Redmar-van-den-Berg/test-umi-deduplication/README.md

 ![Commits since latest release](https://img.shields.io/github/commits-since/redmar-van-den-berg/test-umi-deduplication/latest)

 # test-umi-deduplication
-A pipeline to test different methods of UMI deduplication
+A pipeline to compare the UMI deduplication performance of HUMID and UMI-Tools.

 ## Installation
 Download the repository from github